Useful Cinematography iPhone Apps (Part 6)

 As its name suggests, the app creates and manages shot lists and storyboards for film productions.
 If you’re like me, you often carry a shot list around for reference and cross off finished setups as you go.
 In many cases, the director of photography I work for likes for me to keep track of this for him.

 ShotList would help achieve that task immensely.
 The lists can be shared with different production personnel and can also be turned into strip boards.
-While those features may interest the assistant director type in you, the feature I most want is the giant red “X” overlayed on shots that are long done.
+While those features may interest the assistant director type in you, the feature I most want is the giant red “X” overlaid on shots that are long done.

-Cine Timelapse Useful Cinematography iPhone App Iconcine TimeLapse
+cine Timelapse Cinematography App Iconcine TimeLapse

 Price: $1.99